microsoft/hippocampus/README.md

 ## Logical Flow

-Below describes the basical logical flow for each chat turn in a session:
+Below describes the basic logical flow for each chat turn in a session:

-1. The user asks a question of CoPilot in the chat window
+1. The user asks a question of CoPilot in the chat window.
-2. This question along with other session information is sent to the backend WebAPI
+2. This question along with other session information is sent to the backend WebAPI.
-3. The Chat controller assembles the below, and uses a Semantic Kernel instance to send to the OpenAI LLM
+3. The Chat controller assembles the below, and uses a Semantic Kernel instance to send to the OpenAI LLM.
     * User intent (question)
     * All chat history from the session
     * A list of all available Kernel Functions available to help answer the question (including the DataAPI functions) with descriptions
     * A Prompt to instruct the model on the expected response based on data and logic available in the Functions
 4. The model then instructs Semantic Kernel which functions to execute in order, to retrieve data needed to answer the question.
-This is using an OpenAI feature called [Function Calling](https://platform.openai.com/docs/guides/function-calling)
+This is using an OpenAI feature called [Function Calling](https://platform.openai.com/docs/guides/function-calling).
-    * In this project, [Automatic Function Calling](https://learn.microsoft.com/en-us/semantic-kernel/agents/plugins/using-the-kernelfunction-decorator?tabs=Csharp#allow-the-ai-to-automatically-call-your-function) has been enabled in the Kernel so that these instructions are carried out without a human-in-the-loop intervention required.
+    * In this project, [Automatic Function Calling](https://learn.microsoft.com/en-us/semantic-kernel/agents/plugins/using-the-kernelfunction-decorator?tabs=Csharp#allow-the-ai-to-automatically-call-your-function) has been enabled in the Kernel so that these instructions are carried out without human-in-the-loop intervention required.
 5. The Kernel then executes the function calls, including requests to the DataAPI to retrieve the relevant customer data, and sends the results back to the model.
 This is an example of a [RAG (retrieval augmented generation) Pattern](https://help.openai.com/en/articles/8868588-retrieval-augmented-generation-rag-and-semantic-search-for-gpts), but with structured data query endpoints rather than a semantic search.
 6. The model constructs an answer - based on the provided data, prompt and history  context - and sends it back to the Kernel, which is assembled with other response infromation and returned to the front end web app, where the answer is displayed.